damienluzzo33/Track-My-Budget/README.md

 + User is able to view their personal budget

-+ User is also able to add expenses and income to update their budget in real time.
++ User is also able to add expenses and income to update their budget in real time

++ User can add expenses and incomes both online and offline

 ## How to Contribute